 Public health organizations can be more effective when the competencies of their staff match the types of activities they do in their jobs.
-To become and remain accredited by the Public Health Accreditation Board, health departments must provide job descriptions that include competencies needed for the positions.
-This is a good practice for all organizations and supports successful recruitment, hiring, and professional development.
+Developing job descriptions that include competencies needed for the positions is a good practice for all organizations and supports successful recruitment, hiring, and professional development.

 In addition to the tool